Language learning myths prevent people from even trying to learn a new language. Here are the most common myths about language learning.

 - До побачення!
 (Do pobachennya!) – Goodbye!

-Here’s a glimpse of how some of these Ukrainian words sound when spoken by a native:
+Here’s a glimpse of how some of these Ukrainian words sound when spoken by a fluent speaker:

 How to learn Ukrainian fast with Mondly